 - If your baby has a tight neck or torticollis, which means that one of the side neck muscles is much tighter than the other, we recommend that you see a physiotherapist or osteopath as soon as you notice it.
 Although most infants with torticollis have a simple tight muscle, there are some causes of the condition where you should seek medical attention before working on stretches to improve the range of motion in the neck.
 Carrying your baby ‘sleeping tiger’ will help to improve the range of motion on the side.

 Place your baby on their tummy to play whilst they are awake and you are with them.
 This is a great exercise as they learn how to prop their arms and helps to develop the spinal extensors and hips.
 If your baby struggles, try rolling up a towel and placing it under their chest to offer them additional support.

-Some parents struggle with this when their baby doesn’t like to go onto their tummy, crying when they are.
+Some parents struggle with tummy time when their baby doesn’t like to go onto their tummy, crying when they are.
 If this is the case, we suggest starting a little more gently using the following techniques:

 - Cross your knees and lie your baby across them with their arms propping on your crossed knee and your hand supporting under the bottom.

 - Carry your baby face down along your forearm like a sleeping tiger.
 Or, carry your baby facing out rather than cradled in your arm.
 Use a papoose or carrying sling.

 These simple things add up to improving your baby’s strength, as well as their spine and neck control and a reduction in the tendency for a flattening to develop.
 If you’re not seeing significant improvement by the age of 5 months, cranial remoulding will improve the head shape much more rapidly and a better, fuller improvement can occur.

 So, if by the age of four or five months you are not seeing any significant improvement, please call us on 0330 100 1800 to make an appointment for a free no-obligation assessment.